-Publications (or try Google Scholar, MSR publications DB, MS Academic Search, or DBLP)
+Publications (or try Google Scholar, MS Academic Search, or DBLP)

-After twenty amazing years at Microsoft Research, where I lead the Interactive Visual Media Group, I have joined Facebook (in late October, 2015) as a founding member of the Computational Photography group.
+After twenty amazing years at Microsoft Research, where I led the Interactive Visual Media Group, I joined Facebook (in late October, 2015) as the founding Director of the Computational Photography group.

 In February 2015, I was elected to the National Academy of Engineering.

 My research areas include computer vision and computer graphics.

 My particular interests are in using vision to automatically build 3-D models from images, computational photography, and image-based rendering.
 I have worked on both traditional 3-D volumetric and surface model reconstruction, and on high-resolution image mosaic construction.
 I am also interested in using computer vision for human-computer interaction and for analysing image databases.
 I have additional research interests in geometric modeling, motion estimation, multiresolution algorithms and representations, and optimization algorithms.

 Middlebury Stereo Vision Page (with Daniel Scharstein): an online evaluation of the best two-image stereo matching algorithms, along with test images, ground truth, and software.

 MRF Energy Minimization Page (with Ramin Zabih, Daniel Scharstein, Olga Veksler, Vladimir Kolmogorov, Aseem Agarwala, Marshall Tappen, and Carsten Rother): a comparison of 2-D MRF energy minimization algorithms, along with test images, data files, and software.

 Multi-View Stereo Evaluation (with Steve Seitz, Brian Curless, James Diebel, and Daniel Scharstein): a comparison of multi-view stereo 3D surface/volume reconstruction algorithms, along with calibrated test images.